This was originally given to Geof in April, 2013. Additional text— added since— is shown in blue.

 I don’t know if you remember the time some fashion magazine used our home as a backdrop for the latest in women’s wear.
 I might have been five or six.
 The house was packed with what seemed like 20 young models— bare-ing almost as much as they were wearing.
 Bright tight-fitting clothes, big white bell-bottoms.
 They walked with a hip-movement I hadn’t seen at home or school.
 It was my introduction to sexy, though I did not know the word, or really understand anything about it.

 As young boys, I believe we both played more with things and imagination than with board games with rules.
 Lots of time went into building vast facilities from wood blocks.
 We didn’t do as much with Lego-- maybe the scale wasn’t big enough.
 I don’t know if you played as much with the Erector Set as I did— but we both liked Fisher-Technik.
 Some of our friends might have had G. I. Joe, but our play space was explored and defended by Major Matt Mason (the Major could hold a pose because of the malleable wires within his space suit.
-If a wire broke, dad fashioned an uncharacteristically crude repair, inserting a piece of coat hanger wire that might as well have been made of titanium-- those limbs never moved again).
+When a wire broke, dad fashioned an uncharacteristically crude repair, inserting a piece of coat hanger wire that might as well have been made of titanium-- those limbs never moved again).

-Dad made sure we built plenty of character as well, with outdoor clean-up or improvement projects: pulling poison ivy, building an archery range with a bridge, spreading wood chips and gravel, planting bamboo, shrubs and trees, raking leaves, and picking up limbs and sticks after a storm.
+Dad made sure we built plenty of character as well, with outdoor clean-up or improvement projects: pulling poison ivy, building an archery range with a log bridge, spreading wood chips and gravel, planting bamboo, shrubs and trees, raking leaves, and picking up limbs and sticks after a storm.
 We worked in green fatigues purchased from Sunny’s Surplus.
 They were thick and became hot and sticky quickly in the summer.
 But they were also the uniform of choice for the “wars” we fought hiding from each other, but taunting each other through our walkie talkies “I see you...”, leading to brief exchanges of bamboo spears and tulip seed-pod projectiles.
 Sometimes we would sabotage each other’s room (today, they’d call it hacking).
 Afterwards we’d take turns watching the other walk around to discover the nature of his victimhood, I remember proudly explaining how I pulled off some technical act of vandalism, such as taping the back of a light bulb-- insulating it so that it wouldn’t work.

 Your room was always neater than mine— you kept it in a more orderly state, with sharpened pencils or colored pens in a neat tin or jar at the corner of your desk: everything had its place.
 You had collections of items, such as seashells, or bottle caps, carefully arranged in boxes, with like sized boxes meticulously stacked and numbered in your closet or in the large drawers dad incorporated in the beds he built for us.
 You even had that 3”x 5” card filing system in your desk drawer.
 I still recall thumbing through those cards one day when you were not around.
 Under P, you might have had a card for Paper clips: which had a “D2” writ-ten on it.
 If the “D” boxes were on a shelf in your closet it was easy enough to find box D2, Written neatly on a corner of the box.
 I was browsing through the Cs, when I was startled to see a card with my name on it, it said “Candy”, “No way, Greg”.
 I wasn’t sure whether to beam with pride or shrink with shame.